 After adding cell culture medium but before inoculating with cells, the DO and pH sensors must be calibrated.
-This is because every sensor is unique, and the calibration values for the sensors used with the last bag will not be ideal for the current sensors.
+This is because autoclaving the sensors affects their calibration.
 Before the DO and pH sensors are calibrated, their reported measurements should not be considered accurate or reliable.
 In order to calibrate these sensors, the cell culture medium first needs to be conditioned, and the reported sensor PVs need to equilibrate.
 The controls should be set so the medium is in the ideal condition for the cells being cultured.

 One reason for this is that if the medium is already in the ideal condition for the cells being cultured, the operators will not have to wait any time between calibrating the DO and pH sensors and inoculating with the cells.
-For example, if the operator were to set pH in Auto mode before calibrating, with a set point of pH=7.4, the software will adjust the percent of CO_2 in the headspace until the pH sensor reports a measurement of 7.4.
-However, because the sensor has not been calibrated yet, and individual sensors vary (which is why calibrating them is necessary), the actual pH of the media in the bag is very unlikely to be 7.4.
-If it is actually 7.5 or 7.3, for example, then after performing a calibration, the operator will have to wait to inoculate until the software adjusts the percent of CO_2 in the headspace and the pH sensor again reports a measurement of 7.4.
+For example, if the operator were to set pH in Auto mode before calibrating, with a set point of pH=7.4, the software will adjust the percent of CO2 in the headspace until the pH sensor reports a measurement of 7.4.
+However, because the sensor has not been calibrated yet, and autoclaving affects sensor response (which is why calibrating them is necessary), the actual pH of the media in the vessel is very unlikely to be 7.4.
+If it is actually 7.5 or 7.3, for example, then after performing a calibration, the operator will have to wait to inoculate until the software adjusts the percent of CO2 in the headspace and the pH sensor again reports a measurement of 7.4.
 Otherwise the bioreactor wouldn't be an optimal environment for the cells.
-But if the operator knew that the cell culture medium will have a pH of 7.4 from running 5% CO_2 to equilibrate (see the "NaHCO3,

-CO_2 %, and pH at 37 °C" chart on page 127 for more information).
+But if the operator knew that the cell culture medium will have a pH of 7.4 from running 5% CO2 in the headspace, the operator could set pH to Manual mode at 5% CO2 to equilibrate (see the "NaHCO3, CO2%, and pH at 37 °C" chart on page 124 for more information).
 After equilibration and before calibration, it would not matter if the pH sensor reports 7.3 or 7.5, because the operator would calibrate it to be 7.4 (after verifying by taking a sample and measuring its pH).
 The operator could then immediately inoculate because the bioreactor would already be an optimal environment for the cells.